-The drawbacks of having no burglar alarm system installed can be dramatic, as crime figures show:
+They can also work as a visual deterrent, prompting would-be burglars to look elsewhere.
+The drawbacks of not having any burglar alarm system installed can be dramatic, as crime figures show:

-An intruder alarm system has electronic components designed to alert the user to any interloper.
-Sensors are connected to a control unit via low-voltage wiring or a wireless link.
-Shock sensors or magnetic reed contacts can indicate the opening of a door or window or motion detectors can detect movement through via passive infrared PIR.
-Systems can also incorporate fire, gas, flood or carbon monoxide alarm sensors.
+An intruder alarm system uses electronic components to alert the user to any interloper.
+Sensors are usually installed at vulnerable points and connect to a central control hub via low-voltage wiring or a wireless link.
+Sensors can be of various types.
+Some can 'sense' the opening of a door or window while others 'detect' movement with passive infrared PIR.
+Systems can also alert to fire, gas, flood or carbon monoxide.

-The systems installed by Crown Securities UK are individually designed by our experienced engineers who have an extensive knowledge of home security systems and professional design backgrounds.
-Each system can be fully configured to the individual customer's needs.
-All our installations are guaranteed, and response alarm installation is carried out by trusted, highly qualified and security-vetted staff.
+The systems supplied by Crown Securities UK are installed by experienced engineers with extensive knowledge of home security systems.
+Each network is fully configured to the individual customer's needs.
+All our installations come with a guarantee.

-The wireless alert system is also portable, so it can move with you to your new home.
-It is also relatively easy to reinstall in a new home.
-Also, as there are no alarm cables to be cut or damaged, a wireless response alert is often much easier to maintain.
+Wireless alert systems are also portable so they can move with you to a new property.
+Also, as there are no cables to be cut or damaged, a wireless response alert is often much easier to maintain.

 Wired alarm systems use alarm cable wiring to connect sensors to the control panel.
 Wires are usually hidden by passing cables through existing wall cavities or local loft spaces.
 When cables cannot be concealed, trunking is used to make them as discrete as possible.